Effect of Noncommutative Geometry on Accretion Disks around RGI-Schwarzschild Black Hole: -deformation and Schwarzschild space-time

 A realization of $\hat{y}_{\mu}$ in terms of the commutative coordinates and associated momenta is given by

-Using Eq.(\ref{kRGI-3}), Eq.(\ref{kRGI-5}) \& Eq.(\ref{kRGI-6}), we obtain (For detailed calculation, see ref.\cite{Harikumar2})
+Using Eq.(\ref{ksp-8}), Eq.(\ref{ksp-10}) \& Eq.(\ref{ksp-11}), we obtain (For detailed calculation, see ref.\cite{Harikumar2})

-Substituting Eq.(\ref{kRGI-7}) in Eq.(\ref{kRGI-6}), we obtain,
+Substituting Eq.(\ref{ksp-12}) in Eq.(\ref{ksp-11}), we obtain,

-Substituting the $\kappa$-deformed coordinate $\hat{x}_{\mu}$ and their conjugate momenta $\hat{P}_{\mu}$ in Eq.(\ref{kRGI-1}), we obtain \cite{Harikumar2}
+Substituting the $\kappa$-deformed coordinate $\hat{x}_{\mu}$ and their conjugate momenta $\hat{P}_{\mu}$ in Eq.(\ref{ksp-6}), we obtain

-Substituting Eq.(\ref{kRGI-4}) in Eq.(\ref{kRGI-9}), we obtained the $\kappa$-deformed metric components as,
+Substituting Eq.(\ref{ksp-9}) in Eq.(\ref{ksp-14}), we obtained the $\kappa$-deformed metric components as,

-Thus, we obtain the line element in $\kappa$-deformed space-time as \cite{Harikumar2}
+Thus, we obtain the line element in $\kappa$-deformed space-time as,

-In this work, we analyze the dynamics of a test particle in the vicinity of a renormalization group induced (RGI) Schwarzschild black hole.
-The corresponding line element for the RGI-Schwarzschild space-time geometry is given by Eq.(\ref{R-6})
+In this work, we analyze the dynamics of a test particle in the vicinity of a Schwarzschild black hole.
+As the line element for classical Schwarzschild space-time metric is given by,